You are here

 Vocational Rehabilitation Educational Benefits: Funds may be available for students with physical or mental disabilities that result in substantial handicaps to employment.
 Contact local Vocational Rehabilitation Services for additional information.

-Employee Tuition Reimbursement Program: Many employers will pay tuition for employees who successfully complete course work at Felician College.
+Employee Tuition Reimbursement Program: Many employers will pay tuition for employees who successfully complete course work at Felician University.
 Please check with the Personnel office at one’s place of employment.

 Financial Aid Policies

-- Students receiving financial aid must be making satisfactory academic progress according to the College’s policy.
+- Students receiving financial aid must be making satisfactory academic progress according to the university’s policy.
 See Academic section of catalog.

 - Students who are United States citizens (including U.S. nationals) or permanent residents of the U.S. (possessing a Permanent Resident Card I-551) may be considered for financial aid.
 Other individuals who may be eligible for aid are those possessing a Conditional Green Card (I-551C) or an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: “Refugee,” or “Asylum Granted,” or “Parolee” (I-94 confirms paroled for a minimum of one year and status has not expired), T-Visa holder (T-1,T-2,T-3, etc) or “Cuban-Haitian Entrant or the holder of a valid certification of eligibility letter from the Department of Health and Human Services showing a designation of “Victim of human trafficking.”
 Students in the U.S. on a F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa (pertaining to international organizations) are, by definition, in this country on a temporary basis and are not eligible to receive federal or state student aid.
 Documentation of permanent residency status may be required prior to the awarding of financial aid.